 Outdoor Wedding Ceremony Photographs at Walton Castle Wedding Venue

 The gorgeous bridesmaids and page boy led Louise her father down the aisle to Dan.
-During the outdoor wedding ceremony we were treated to heart felt readings from Dan’s father and one of Louise’s friends.
+During the outdoor wedding ceremony, we were treated to heartfelt readings from Dan’s father and one of Louise’s friends.
 Hidden behind the scenes Tom noticed that Dan couldn’t resist whispering ‘I Love You’ to Louise while the registrar spoke.

 Once Louise and Dan were pronounced husband and wife the castle walls were filled with the echoing sounds of cheers and rejoicing.
-Instead of traditional confetti the guests blew bright rainbow bubbles in a shower over the happy couple.
+Instead of traditional confetti, the guests blew bright rainbow bubbles in a shower over the happy couple.

 As the guests congratulated the newly-weds drinks and canapés were served in the sunshine.
-After a while we noticed Louise and Dan’s fixed grins had started to look a little painful.
+After a while, we noticed Louise and Dan’s fixed grins had started to look a little painful.
 This was our cue to steal them away for ten minutes of peace and calm.
 We used the amazing backdrop to capture some Walton Castle wedding photographs of the couple alone.

-Walton Castle Wedding Speeches
+Bristol Castle Wedding Speeches Photos

 Back inside a bell was rung as a signal for the guests to filter into the “Dining, Dancing and Party Turret” for wedding breakfast.
 Wedding speeches took place under the thousand paper cranes in the subtly lit room.
-In his own words the father of the bride kept his speech short and sweet.
+In his own words, the father of the bride kept his speech short and sweet.
 Dan gave thanks and gifts, making the crowd whoop and applaud with the novel phrase “my wife and I “.
 Much to Dan’s relief the best men finished formalities with limited ridicule of his character.

-In keeping with family tradition the bell was rung again and “dry” was announced.
+In keeping with family tradition, the bell was rung again and “dry” was announced.
 This signalled certain table members to and collect and the trees of high tea from the kitchen.

 Wedding Evening Reception Photographs at Walton Castle